-When it comes to breast-feeding vs. formula, don’t get hung up on that middle word versus.
-There’s a third option that can work surprisingly well: feeding your baby breast milk and formula.
+When it comes to breast-feeding compared to formula-feeding, don’t get hung up on that middle word versus.
+There’s a third option that can work surprisingly well: feeding your baby breast milk and formula

-Once breast-feeding is well established, some Moms find that giving an occasional bottle of formula provides welcome flexibility.
-Supplementing with formula allows you to leave your baby with a family member or a sitter, for example.
+Once breast-feeding is well-established, some moms find that giving an occasional bottle of formula provides welcome flexibility.
+Supplementing with baby formula allows you to leave your baby with a family member or a sitter, for example.
 This can be especially freeing for Moms who have trouble pumping.
 “I love that it lets my husband feed him and bond with him,” says Morristown, New Jersey, Mom Meghan F.

 Formula can also work wonders for working Moms who can’t or don’t want to pump to make up all the feedings.
 Leanne H. of Waukesha, Wisconsin, who breast-fed exclusively for four months, says, “My job requires me to travel, and formula allows me to supplement feedings when I am away from my baby and Daddy is caring for her.
 It is a great feeling to know that she is getting the nutrition that she needs when I’m not there to provide it for her.”

 Wondering about the nutrition your baby will receive from formula?Thanks to decades of research and scientific advancements, today’s infant formulas are closer to breast milk than ever before and contain the nutrients your baby needs to grow and thrive.

 Starting to Supplement: How to Supplement with Formula?

 Feeding your baby both breast milk and formula is also sometimes called mixed feeding, combination feeding,or partial breast-feeding.
 It’s always best to consult with your baby’s health care provider about your unique situation and feeding plans.
 But here are some supplementing tips that could be helpful to know: